krieselreihe/natr/README.md

 [![Commitizen friendly][cfimg]][cfurl]
 [![code style: prettier][ptimg]][pturl]

 **Not another test runner!** (natr) But it is, and it is a highly opinionated one that is used for own projects.
-But if you want to use it as well, you are very welcome to do and give feedback 😎
+In case you want to use it as well, you are very welcome to do and give feedback 😎

-**Important note:** This runner is a MVP.
-Therefore not stable, features missing and not every edge case tested, overall alpha software.
+**Important note:** This runner is an MVP.
+Therefore it is not stable, features missing and not every edge case tested, overall alpha software.
 Use at own risk.
 If you want to help get _natr_ on track please read the [contribution guide](./CONTRIBUTING.md).

 ## Contents